 The War Memorials

-Halcombe's most famous feature must be the War Memorial at the intersection of Stanway Road and Willoughby Street.
+Halcombe's most significant feature must be the War Memorial at the intersection of Stanway Road and Willoughby Street.
 Once at the heart of the thriving township, the monument now stands almost alone, but still tells a common story of local men going off to war and the sacrifice they made for their country.

 A second memorial can be found at Halcombe School on Monteith Street.
 The Halcombe School Memorial Gates lead into the school grounds and many generations of local children have come & gone from school through this special archway.